Cyrano de Bergerac (1950 film): Plot

 When the arrogant De Guiche, who is also wooing Roxane, pressures her to marry him, Cyrano delays him long enough for her to wed Christian instead.
 Furious, De Guiche, Christian's commander, orders him to join his unit immediately for a war against Spain, preventing the couple from spending their wedding night together.

 With Cyrano under his command as well, De Guiche earns Cyrano's respect by his conduct in the war.
 From the field, Cyrano sends Roxane letters every day, supposedly written by Christian.
 Roxane visits her husband in camp and tells him that she now has fallen in love with him not merely for his looks but because of his words, and that she would love him even if he were ugly.
 Realizing that she really loves Cyrano, Christian coaxes his rival to agree to tell Roxane the truth and let her decide between them.
 But before the opportunity arises, Christian volunteers for a dangerous mission and is fatally wounded, silencing Cyrano.

 Roxane enters a convent in mourning.
 Years pass, with Cyrano visiting Roxane weekly, having retired from the military and writing satirical articles mocking the nobility.
-De Guiche, who has also befriended her and has come to respect Cyrano, has overheard a courtier plotting against Cyrano.
+De Guiche, who has also befriended her and has come to respect Cyrano, overhears a courtier plotting against Cyrano.
 De Guiche warns Roxane that Cyrano's life may be in danger.
 One night, Cyrano is lured into an ambush and is trampled by a carriage.
 Near death, he hides his injuries and visits with Roxane for the last time.
 His secret love for her is finally revealed when he recites from memory the last of his love letters, which she has kept.
 However, it is too late, as Cyrano first slips into delirium before dying, leaving Roxane to mourn a second time.